‘The Talk’s Sheryl Underwood Responds To Co-Host Sharon Osbourne’s Exit: “She Had To Do The Best For Her Life”

 “There was a part of me that felt like she had to do the best for herself and for her family,” Underwood said.
 “She had to do the best for her life.”

 When Osbourne exited The Talk back on March 26, her departure was met with a mix of reactions.
-Some viewers and fans were excited about the move, others were disappointed and criticized CBS of “cancel culture.”
+While some viewers and fans were excited about the move, others were disappointed and criticized CBS’s “cancel culture.”
 Underwood, however said she cannot find comfort in the ongoing situation when The Talk returns on April 12.

 Subscribe to Deadline Breaking News Alerts and keep your inbox happy.